nextleap-project/countermitm/source/new.rst

   If Carol performs an oob-verification with Alice, she can use Bob's signature to prove that Bob gossiped the wrong key for Alice.

+..
+  TODO: could it be that the next point is stale?
+It references messages in steps that don't exist.
+And I don't see how (after translating this to the vg-request/vc-request setting), the malfeasance detection differs between joining groups and verifying contacts.

 - **Leaving attackers in the dark about verified groups**.
   It might be feasible to design